dustinpfister/blog_posts/_posts/threejs-math-utils.md

 layout: post
 categories: three.js
 id: 977
-updated: 2022-04-14 11:35:47
+updated: 2022-09-12 09:03:52
-version: 1.21
+version: 1.22
 ---

-Baked into threejs there are a number of [Math utilities](https://threejs.org/docs/#api/en/math/MathUtils) that can be  used to help with various tasks such as clamping values.
-Othe things that can be done with the various methods include things such as converting a degree value to a radian value, or getting random values and pseudo random values.
+Baked into threejs there are a number of [Math utilities](https://threejs.org/docs/#api/en/math/MathUtils) that can be used to help with various tasks such as clamping values for one example.
+Other things that can be done with the various methods include things such as converting a degree value to a radian value, or getting pseudo random values by way of the seeded random method.

 However there is not just thinking in terms of what there is to work with, but also what is missing when it comes to a collection of methods such as this.
 With that said I think I should also write about one or more additional things that are not in this math utils object, but should maybe be there.
-Even though there are some usual suspect type methods to work with here I can not say that this is a replacement for some kind of additional utility library.
+Even though there are some usual suspect type methods to work with here I can not say that this is a replacement for some kind of additional utility library outside of threejs.
+As I still find myself writing my own code for various things in order to fill in the gap sort of speak.

+Speaking of filling in the gap when it comes to making my own module for the kinds of methods in the math utils object, sense I am always working on top of threejs I can just simply wrap many of the methods in the Math utils object.
+For one example of what I mean by this when it comes to the subject of wrapping a value, maybe I need to still need to make my own own method for that, but when it comes to having a clamp method I can have that just call the clamp method in the Math Utils object.

 <!-- more -->

 ## The math utils method and what to know first

 This is a post on some of the features of the Math utils method in the javaScript library known as threejs.
 I am assuming that you have all ready got up to speed with the basics when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/).
-I am also assuming that you have at least some background when it comes to client side web programing to begin with as well.
+I am also assuming that you have at least some background when it comes to client side web programming to begin with as well.

 ### Version Numbers matter